anchor/fleet-magento-docs/docs/how-to/auth/manage-policies.md

 \*: *Although resource and method are optional, at least one of them must be present (either resource *or* method).
 When absent they both default to '\*'.*

-For documentation of what resources are available, what the HTTP methods do for a given resource, and what params each method for each resource is, see the API documentation (coming soon).
+For documentation of what resources are available, what the HTTP methods do for a given resource, and what params each method for each resource is, see the API documentation.

 Listing Policies
 ----